 Finally, there are scams in every country and Cambodia is no exception.
 These can occur anywhere in Cambodia from the temples, the local markets, and transport.
 These are only a few scams in Cambodia that you may encounter when you Cambodia.

 These scams can happen to any type of tourist.
-So, you need to be careful and call the police just in case you come across scammers.
+So, you need to be careful and call the police if you encounter these scammers.

 And that’s it for now!
 I’d love it if this post on scams in Cambodia – what to watch out for in Cambodia was helpful to you.
 Let me know if you have any questions and let me know if there are any other scams in Cambodia.